Saturday 16/05/2026 – NGOC League 5 – May Hill

 Assembly is in the parking field.

-The Start is 300m uphill on tracks North from the parking field entrance.
-The Finish is 450m downhill to Assembly and Download.
+Revised details....
+The Start is 1000m uphill on very quiet roads and tracks.
+The Finish is 1150m downhill to Assembly and Download, mostly following the same route.
 Both routes use the same entrance to the parking field as cars so please take care at this point.

 SI Touch free punching is enabled, but all runners must punch both Start and Finish.